Poker Probabilities & Poker Hand Odds: Complete Guide to Outs, Equity & Pot Odds

 Open-Ended Straight Draw (OESD)

-Once we hold an OESD, we will hit the straight on the turn 17% of the time, and on the river 17.4% of the time.
-Together, we will make a straight by the river 31.45% of the time.
+Once we hold an OESD, we will hit the straight on the turn 17% and on the river 17.4% of the time, for a total of 31.45% from flop to river.

-To summarize, let’s take another look at how often we flop the most common draws with our suited and connected hands.
+To summarize, let’s take another look at the poker odds of flopping the most common draws with our suited and connected hands:

 Hole CardsFlopped HandOddsProbability